 They do well in rural areas, as well as in some towns and cities.
 Common ravens benefit from the garbage, crops, irrigation, and roadkill they find when they live close to humans.
 While flying over open or partially open terrain, they wait until the ideal moment.
 If there is a food supply, a raven will find a way to get to it!

-How Do Ravens Hunt For Food?
+How Do Ravens Hunt for Food?

 Common ravens are usually seen in couples or small groups, but vast numbers can develop at dumps and other food hotspots.
 They are intelligent and sometimes work together to flush out prey.
 Ravens mainly forage on the ground, but they will also raid other birds’ nests.
-Ravens can detect rotting carrion when flying over land.
+Ravens can visually detect rotting carrion when flying over land.
 Their cries include a powerful croaking, often produced in flight.

 Ravens are highly adaptable creatures.
 They can live in snow, desert, mountains, or woods.
 Common ravens eat fish, meat, seeds, fruit, carrion, and rubbish.
 They are not above distracting other animals and stealing their food.
 Ravens have few predators and have been known to live up to 40 years in captivity!
 The raven is clearly a clever bird that will use any available resources to fulfill its needs.